Published in Contact Lens

 Choose a daily disposable modality

-When choosing a lens for a neophyte, consider daily disposable options first.
-We often talk about how kids should be fitted in daily disposable modalities whenever possible, but it’s also important to include adults in that discussion.
+Between 2000 and 2023, prescribing of daily disposable lenses increased from an average of 17.1% to 46.7% across 20 countries, including America, Canada, Japan, and the UK.4 When choosing a lens for a neophyte, consider daily disposable options first.
+We often talk about how kids should be fitted in daily disposable modalities whenever possible, but it’s important to include adults in that discussion as well.

-This is especially true for new wearers who are not accustomed to using a planned replacement (monthly or 2-week) modality, making the daily disposable conversation typically pretty easy.
+This is especially true for new wearers who are not accustomed to using a planned replacement (monthly or 2-week) modality, making the daily disposable conversation relatively easy.
 They are convenient and eliminate the hassle of buying solution, cleaning, and storing lenses.

 Address all refractive needs

 When choosing a lens and power profile for your new contact lens wearer, make sure you maximally correct each refractive error detail.
-As eyecare providers, we tend to under-prescribe astigmatic contact lens options.2
+As eyecare providers, we tend to under-prescribe astigmatic contact lens options.5

 Patients with astigmatism

-It can be tempting to fit a spherical lens on a patient with only 0.75 or 1.00 diopter of astigmatism, but it has been shown that even low astigmats prefer vision and comfort with toric correction when compared to spherical.3-5
+It can be tempting to fit a spherical lens on a patient that has only 0.75 or 1.00 diopter (D) of astigmatism, but it has been shown that even low astigmats prefer vision and comfort with toric correction when compared to spherical.6-8

 Patients with presbyopia

-Similar to astigmatic options, presbyopic contact lens modalities also tend to be under-prescribed.6-8 This is important to keep in mind, especially for adults interested in trying contact lenses for the first time.
+Similar to astigmatic options, presbyopic contact lens modalities also tend to be under-prescribed.9-11 This is important to keep in mind, especially for adults who are interested in trying contact lenses for the first time.

 Be clear about handling and compliance

-Once you’ve chosen a lens, evaluated it on the patient’s eye, and determined it to be a good option to trial, you have to teach the patient how to handle the lens.
-You can approach this in many different ways, depending on your practice modality.
-You may do application and removal training or hand that task off to a trusted staff member.
+Once you’ve chosen a lens, evaluated it on the patient’s eye, and determined it to be a good option to trial, you need to teach the patient how to handle the lens.
+There are many different ways you can approach this depending on your practice modality.
+You may do application and removal training yourself, or hand that task off to a trusted staff member.

-Regardless of how you handle that in your practice, ensure that the patient has a solid understanding of how to handle, clean, and store the lenses (if applicable), and how to troubleshoot common situations that might arise.
+Regardless of how you approach handling training in your practice, ensure that the patient has a solid understanding of how to apply, remove, clean, and store the lenses (if applicable), and how to troubleshoot common situations that might arise.

 Non-compliance can often occur because our patients aren’t well educated from the start, so take a little extra time to inform them about proper care and compliance in the beginning to avoid issues in the future.